WillemD61/battery-planning/README.md

 * -b : tax included (energytax and VAT/BTW)
 * -z : zero import from grid (discouraged, might not always leed to optimised results)
 * -h : hourly average price, otherwise 15-minute prices
-* -m : use mqtt communication to Marstek cloud to get current capacity and to set mode , instead of Marstek Venus plugin via Open API
+* -m : use mqtt communication to Marstek cloud to get current capacity and to set mode , instead of Marstek Venus plugin via Open API.
+If using mqtt, please allow for the 30 seconds intervals between mqtt commands to complete.

 It can for example be scheduled from cron, from domoticz or run manually.
 It is specifically designed to run at the start of each price interval (for example hour) to set the battery mode for the coming interval, but taking into accouunt all know future prices etc.